-Who attends JSHS
+Who Attends JSHS

 Selection Criteria for the Tennessee Regional JSHS

-- The primary criterion for selecting participants submitting research papers is academic merit and the quality of the student’s research.
+- The primary criterion for selecting participants submitting research papers and research posters is academic merit and the quality of the student’s research.
 In the context of this primary criterion, consideration will be given as well to our goals of achieving statewide representation and diversity, including candidates from both rural and urban schools as well as underrepresented groups.

-- Any remaining spaces will be filled by non-presenting student nominees who are not submitting research papers but are academically focused, serious-minded students with a keen interest in a career in science, who have not yet performed independent research (and their teacher mentors).
+- Any remaining spaces will be filled by non-presenting and non-poster student nominees who are not submitting research papers but are academically focused, serious-minded students with a keen interest in a career in science, who have not yet performed independent research (and their teacher mentors).